 Using mason jars is an easy and economical way to make faux stained glass art because they are cheap and readily available.

-They also make it easy to turn your finished product into a luminary, candle holder, centerpiece, vase, or even planter depending on what you put inside of your mason jar.
+They also make it easy to turn your finished product into a luminary, candle holder, Mason Jar Centerpiece, vase, or even planter depending on what you put inside of your mason jar.

 You can also use this project to upcycle other glass jars and bottles, so if you have a lot of jars leftover from your favorite pasta sauce, those will work just as well.
 You can even make miniature versions using baby food jars.